ImGGAAVVIINN/alya-new-tab/README.md

 - **Storage**: Used to store your settings in the browser's storage area.
 - **Replace the page you see when opening a new tab**: Used to replace the New Tab page with this extension.
-- **This extension can read and change your data on sites**: The sites listed with this permission are used to retrieve data for CaretTab to function.
+- **This extension can read and change your data on sites**: The sites listed with this permission are used to retrieve data for this extension to function.
 - **https://fonts.googleapis.com/***: The fonts available in the extension are from Google Fonts; this URL is where the fonts are loaded from.
-- **Read the icons of the websites you visit**: Used to display the favicons (logos) of the website you add to your quick links.
+- **Read the icons of the websites you visit**: Used to display the favicons (logos) of the website you add to your Most Visited dropdown.
-- **Read a list of your most frequently visited websites**: Used to display the "most visited" menu on the quick links widget, when enabled.
+- **Read a list of your most frequently visited websites**: Used to display the "most visited" dropdown menu, when enabled.

 ## Development